 - The hearing aids are set to a very high volume.

 - The cap is covering the hearing aids.

 What to do when the hearing aids whistle?

-Hear-it has compiled some general advice about how to avoid this feedback.
+Hear-it has compiled some general advice about how to avoid this feedback from hearing aids.

 - Wax in the ear canal may prevent sound from travelling into the ear.
 The sound being forced back out of the ear results in the high-pitched whistle.
 The wax needs to be removed but it can be dangerous to do it yourself.
 So, see your family doctor.

 - Wearing hearing aids on full volume may create the annoying sound.
 Turn down the volume or have the hearing aids checked if you always need very high volume to hear properly.